daviddetorres/jscumm/docs/Configuration_files.md

 - dative: There are actions that just require an object ("Take cookie").
 But there are others that need something else: an indirect complement ("give cookie to Luna").
 In this case, the attribute "dative" will be set as "true".
 The action will be defined in the second object (pe.
 "Luna"), and for each possible object, a list of actions will be defined.
 - preposition: If the action is dative, there must be a preposition.
 In the case of "give" the preposition is "to", but in the case of "mix something WITH something-else" the preposition will be "with".

-:bulb: PRO-TIP: Both the characters and the items can have actions not defined in this file.
+:sunglasses: PRO-TIP: Both the characters and the items can have actions not defined in this file.
 It is used to defined internal functions only accessible by the goto command.

 ## File: /chapter/items.json
 Here is a fragment of an example of this file: